Faculty Recital - Allegheny College

 About Paws Hand Delivered: Our handlers are compassionate people who love sharing their four-legged family member with others in need.
 These volunteers often obtain clearances in order to visit and lovingly give their time.
 They are local community members who collectively make Crawford County a better place!
 We provide services to local nursing homes, retirements communities, reading programs, classrooms, companionship, and much more.

-Come watch G or PG rated movies every Thursday morning at Cochranton Area Public Library.
+Come watch G or PG rated movies every Wednesday morning at Cochranton Area Public Library.

 Movie license compliments of the Friends.
 Call 814-425-3996 or stop by the library for movie titles.